EntelectChallenge/2016-Bomberman/README.md

 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.

 ## Release Notes

+### Version 1.2.3 - 14 May 2016
+Change Log:

+1. Fixed a bug with the debug command not working as intended and thinking the bot failed on every round
+2. Fixed a bug where the Game Engine did not evaluate player movements correctly in some scenarios, such as two adjacent players moving in the same direction.

+How will this affect me?

+1. The debug command should now work correctly.
+Just ensure your bot writes to the error stream.
+2. Should not have any affect on your bot.

 ### Version 1.2.2 - 07 May 2016
 Change Log: